 2. Marketing Campaigns

-Exactly how many touches this takes is still up for debate, but it’s clear that successful campaigns need to be as integrated as possible.
+While the rule refers to seven, how many touches this takes is not as clear-cut.
+Nonetheless, successful campaigns are supported by multiple channels to send a wider variety of messages.
 TextMagic´s SMS Marketing campaigns aim to help customers do this effectively.

 You can easily pair bulk text messaging with email marketing.
 By sending out both email and SMS campaigns you can see how people engage with different communication channels.
 Over time you will build a clearer picture of how and where members of your database prefer to be contacted.

 Payment via SMS can make it quick and simple for your customers to pay you.
 Small businesses use SMS payments to do everything from taking a food delivery order to sending an invoice for contracting work.
 More than a third of consumers will pay by text, according to a 2020 survey, but only 4% of small businesses offer the option to do so.

 Some approaches require the user to set up their payment methods beforehand, such as Domino’s SMS ordering system.
 Others send customers a short link to a payment processing platform.
 This flexibility makes SMS payments a viable option for many types of business, whether you are providing one-off products and services or ongoing work.

 Creating discount vouchers and coupons can be a bit of a headache, especially with all of the sites on the web dedicated to sharing promo codes that can be used to get money off.
 These often rely on large networks of bot email accounts to gather these codes.

 Using SMS inboxes to harvest discount codes is more difficult and more expensive, and as a result, much less common.
 This means discounts delivered by SMS are more likely to be redeemed, and more likely to be redeemed by the intended recipient.